-Honey bees are a social species of stinging insect that are very beneficial to the environment.
+Honey bees are a social species of stinging insects that are very beneficial to the environment.
 Honey bees play a major role in the pollination of crops, plants, and flowers all across the world.
 A single honey bee colony may survive and remain active for several years.

 Honey Bee Identification

-Honey bees are most often light golden brown in color and have a darker brown banding; their coloration may vary depending on the specific species, however honey bees will always have lighter and darker color variations that create a banding pattern on their bodies.
+Honey bees are most often light golden brown in color and have a darker brown banding; their coloration may vary depending on the specific species, however, honey bees will always have lighter and darker color variations that create a banding pattern on their bodies.
 Their bodies are covered in a layer of fine hair, adult workers grow to between 1/2 and 5/8th of an inch in length; workers are the members of the colony that are most often seen by people.
 Queens are larger and can grow up to 3/4 of an inch in length.
 Honey bees have a barbed stinger coming off of their thorax (hind-end); the barbed stinger means that each bee can only sting a victim once.

-Habits and Life Cycle of Honey Bees
+Habits & Life Cycle Of Honey Bees

 Every individual honey bee colony has one queen; she is responsible for producing all the members of the colony.
 Workers are responsible for gathering the food sources for the queen and the developing larvae.
-Each honey bee colony can have thousands of members in it; when the colony becomes mature the newly produced queens will fly from the colony mate with drones (fertile males) and return to the colony to gather a group of workers.
+Each honey bee colony can have thousands of members in it; when the colony becomes mature the newly produced queens will fly from the colony, mate with drones (fertile males), and return to the colony to gather a group of workers.
 This new group of a single queen and sterile workers will go off to a new area to build a new nest and new colony.
 Honey bees tend to create their nests in tree cavities, in bushes, in the spaces between rocks, inside of attics, wall voids, underneath of decks, or in other spots that are up off of the ground.
 Honey bees are fairly docile and generally only sting when their colony is being threatened.
 A sting from a honey bee is quite painful and the venom is strong enough to cause serious health consequences for some individuals.

-Honey Bees Damages
+Honey Bees Damage

 Honey Bee Control

-Honey bees are a protected species, are very environmentally beneficial and if at all possible should be left alone.
+Honey bees are a protected species, are very environmentally beneficial, and if at all possible should be left alone.
 However, if a honey bee colony has been created in or near your home and they have become a danger to you or your family members, the professionals at American Pest Solutions recommend calling a local beekeeper to come evaluate the situation and potentially remove the colony.

 Honey Bee Prevention